PLP-Database-Design/wk-6-1-Robel-Y/tests/phase 2/test-plan.md

 No automation testing is included in this phase.

 ---
-## 9. UI/UX Considerations
-The testing in this phase also evaluates the usability and visual quality of the Bookstore Application.
-This includes:

-- Clarity and readability of fonts and text
-- Consistency of spacing and layout across devices
-- Visibility and usability of the search bar
-- Proper display of book cards (Image, Title, Author, Price)
-- User experience when searching (results appear in real time)

-A clean and simple UI is expected to help users navigate and find books efficiently.

 ## 8. Risks & Assumptions
 | Risk | Impact | Mitigation |